 Eat, Drink and Be Merry!

 Try and get invited to one of the many big tent parties.

 Free food, booze and entertainment.

-There are picnic tables and food stands behind the tower in
+There are picnic tables and food stands behind the tower

-on the stage.
+nearby on the stage.

 You can tailgate and picnic almost anywhere you like.
 It's

 handy to do so near your car.
 Bring a grill, table, chairs,

-etc

-and have a party!
+etc; and have a party!

 you must get there early on race day!
-There is a grassy
+It used to be free,

-is also a huge jumbotron TV there.
+practice days.
+There is also a huge jumbo-tron TV in the

-Fun for the Kids - You can find special activities for children
+Fun for the Kids - You can find special activities for

-Pagoda Tower.)
-Video racing games, remote control cars, slot cars, pedal car
+racing games, remote control cars, slot cars, pedal car

-races and face-painting are often to be
+races, bouncy houses and face-painting are often to be

 Golfing - There is a 18-hole championship-caliber golf